slds-lmu/yahpo_gym/yahpo_gym_r/README.md

 The **full, up-to-date overview** can be obtained from the [Documentation](https://slds-lmu.github.io/yahpo_gym/scenarios.html).

-We can list all available benchmark problems
+We can list all available benchmark problems:

 ```r
 list_benchmarks()